acquia/blt/docs/testing.md

 ### Drupal's `run-tests.sh` script

-You can customize the `tests:drupal:run` command by [customize the configuration values](extending-blt.md#modifying-blt-configuration) for the `tests:run-tests` key.
+You can customize the `tests:drupal:run` command by [modifying BLT Configuration](extending-blt.md#modifying-blt-configuration) for the `tests:run-tests` key.

 Each row under the `tests:run-tests` key should contain a combination of the below properties.
 See Drupal's [documentation](https://www.drupal.org/docs/8/phpunit/running-tests-through-command-line-with-run-testssh) for a description of each properties.